Sentence-T5: Scalable Sentence Encoders from Pre-trained Text-to-Text Models: Introduction

 To our knowledge, we are the first to study using large-scale pre-trained text-to-text models for sentence representation learning and to scale sentence embedding models up to 11 billion parameters.
-We summarize our contributions as follows: (i) even without fine-tuning, encoder-only ST5 models perform well on sentence transfer tasks, outperforming state-of-the-art fine-tuned models such as SimBERT and SimRoBERTa~\citep{Gao2021SimCSESC}; (ii) encoder-decoder sentence embedding models achieve strong performance on STS, establishing a new state-of-the-art on sentence embedding based STS; (iii) contrastive learning is effective for fine-tuning sentence encoders from T5-style pre-trained models, particularly using our proposed two-stage contrastive learning approach; (iv) training ST5 longer and with more data using a contrastive loss leads to consistent improvement on both sentence transfer and STS tasks.
+We summarize our contributions as follows: (i) even without fine-tuning, encoder-only ST5 models perform well on sentence transfer tasks, outperforming state-of-the-art fine-tuned models such as SimBERT and SimRoBERTa~\citep{Gao2021SimCSESC}; (ii) encoder-decoder sentence embedding models achieve strong performance on STS, establishing a new state-of-the-art on sentence embedding based STS; (iii) contrastive learning is effective for fine-tuning sentence encoders from T5-style pre-trained models, particularly using our proposed two-stage contrastive learning approach; (iv) training ST5 longer and with more data using a contrastive loss leads to consistent improvement on both sentence transfer and STS tasks; (v) creating a new sentence representation transfer benchmark `SentGLUE' which extends the sentence evaluation toolkit \citep{senteval} to nine tasks from GLUE \citep{wang-etal-2018-glue} benchmark and evaluating ST5 and other state-of-the-art models on SentGLUE to compare their transfer performance on these challenging tasks.
 We name our model \textit{Sentence T5 (ST5)}.